git-sleep/gem/README.md

 `git sleep authorize` will walk you through authorizing with Jawbone

-`git sleep init` (from within a git repo) will install a git pre-commit hook for you
+`git sleep init` (from within a git repo) will install two git hooks:

-now when you try to commit to this repo, it will check if you really *should* be committing to this repo
+* a git pre-commit hook that can prevent commits if you haven't slept enough
+* a git post-commit hook which will annotate your successful commits with sleep data